USS Bancroft (1892): Coast Guard

 With the declaration of war, Itasca was reassigned to the Fourth Naval District headquartered at Philadelphia, Pennsylvania, and was refitted for anti-submarine service with the addition of 3-inch rapid-fire guns and a Y-gun for launching depth charges.
 Based at Cold Spring, New Jersey, she was assigned patrol duties from the southern New Jersey coast to the entrance of Delaware Bay.

 After the armistice of 11 November 1918 brought World War I to an end, Itasca returned to the United States Coast Guard Academy – as the Revenue Cutter Service School of Instruction had been renamed after the 1915 creation of the Coast Guard – at New London as a training vessel, but a shortage of personnel prevented her from being manned.
 Her last training cruise was completed during the summer of 1920, arriving in New London on 3 October 1920.

 The Coast Guard acquired a replacement training vessel, the former barkentine-rigged gunboat USS Vicksburg, from the U.S. Navy on 1 July 1921 and renamed her USCGC Alexander Hamilton on 18 August 1922.
-Itasca was decommissioned and sold in Baltimore, Maryland, on 11 May 1922 for US$8,250.00 to Mr. Charles A. Jarding.
+Itasca was decommissioned and sold in Baltimore, Maryland, on 11 May 1922 for US$8,250.00 to Mr. Charles A. Jording.